beboxos/circuitpython/Seeed XIAO/UartToHID/Readme.md

 i fixed speed to classic 9600 bauds.

+by default i fixed keyboard layout to FR azerty keyboard edit first line to layout =  us for us keyboard

 Warning : use libs from this repository because i have modified them to fit in xiao and added some feature in it.

 i build and hardware with grove plug to be compatible with M5stack devices